 2. Try to understand why your child is finding it hard to be honest

-It’s important to think about why your child feels she needs to lie.
-Perhaps your child lies about the marks she get at school because she is feeling overly pressurised to achieve.
+It’s important to think about why your child feels they need to lie.
+Perhaps your child lies about the marks they got at school because they're feeling overly pressurised to achieve.
 Or if your child repeatedly lies about their actions to avoid discipline, perhaps the consequences you are using are so severe that your child is too afraid to tell the truth.
 Remember that consequences are about teaching a child, not inflicting distress.

 Once you’ve identified potential reasons for your child’s fibbing, encourage them to talk about their worries by calmly raising the issue in a supportive and warm manner: “It seems it’s really important for you to get good marks.
 Do you worry about disappointing us?”

 3. Teach your child about why lying doesn’t work

 Teach your child about the importance of telling the truth, and how lying can stop people believing them even when they are being honest.
 A good way to do this is to read books with your child which give a clear message that lying is not helpful; 'The Boy who Cried Wolf’ is an obvious example.
 It helps to take time after reading the stories to chat with your child about what he has learnt.
 Remember this should be relaxed and fun, not a morality lecture!